Safety & Compliance

 • Continue varied patterns

-Critical rule: Never exceed 25-30 daily connection requests, even after warmup.
+Critical rule: Never exceed 25 connection requests per weekday, even after warmup.
 Higher volumes trigger flags regardless of account age.

 Frequently Asked Questions